nasimtelecom/simotel-laravel-connect/README.md

 ## Install

-Use composer to install and autoload the package
+Use composer to install the package
 ```
 composer require nasimtelecom/simotel-laravel-connect
 ```